-9.3.2.1 Stereo Audio ADC High-Pass Filter
+10.3.3.2.1 Stereo Audio ADC High-Pass Filter

 Often in audio applications it is desirable to remove the dc offset from the converted audio data stream.
-The TLV320AIC3104-Q1 has a programmable first-order high-pass filter which can be used for this purpose.
+The TLV320AIC3104 has a programmable first-order high-pass filter which can be used for this purpose.
 The digital filter coefficients are in 16-bit format and therefore use two 8-bit registers for each of the three coefficients, N0, N1, and D1.
 The transfer function of the digital high-pass filter is of the form:

-$$H(z) = \frac{N0 + N1 \times z^{-1}}{32,768 - D1 \times z^{-1}}$$ (1)
+$$H(z) = \frac{N0 + N1 \times z^{-1}}{32,768 - D1 \times z^{-1}}$$ (3)

-Programming the left channel is done by writing to page 1, registers 65 to 70, and the right channel is programmed by writing to page 1, registers 71 to 76.
-After the coefficients have been loaded, these ADC highpass filter coefficients can be selected by writing to page 0, register 107, bits D7 to D6, and the high-pass filter can be enabled by writing to page 0, register 12, bits D7 to D4.
+Programming the left channel is done by writing to page 1, registers 65-70, and the right channel is programmed by writing to page 1, registers 71-76.
+After the coefficients have been loaded, these ADC high-pass filter coefficients can be selected by writing to page 0, register 107, bits D7-D6, and the high-pass filter can be enabled by writing to page 0, register 12, bits D7-D4.

-9.3.3 Automatic Gain Control (AGC)
+10.3.3.2.2 Automatic Gain Control (AGC)

-An automatic gain control (AGC) circuit is included with the ADC and can be used to maintain nominally constant output signal amplitude when recording speech signals (the AGC can be fully disabled if not needed).
-This circuitry automatically adjusts the PGA gain when the input signal becomes overly loud or very weak, such as when a person speaking into a microphone moves closer or farther from the microphone.
-The AGC algorithm has several programmable settings, including target level, attack and decay time constants, noise threshold, and maximum PGA gain applicable that allow the algorithm to be fine-tuned for any particular application.
-These AGC features are explained in this section, and Figure 9-1 illustrates their operation.
+An automatic gain control (AGC) circuit is included with the ADC and can be used to maintain nominally constant output signal amplitude when recording speech signals (it can be fully disabled if not desired).
+This circuitry automatically adjusts the PGA gain as the input signal becomes overly loud or very weak, such as when a person speaking into a microphone moves closer or farther from the microphone.
+The AGC algorithm has several programmable settings, including target level, attack and decay time constants, noise threshold, and maximum PGA gain applicable, that allow the algorithm to be fine-tuned for any particular application.
+These AGC features are explained in following paragraphs, and their operation is illustrated in Figure 10-9.
 The algorithm uses the absolute average of the signal (which is the average of the absolute value of the signal) as a measure of the nominal amplitude of the output signal.

-Completely independent AGC circuitry is included with each ADC channel with entirely independent control over the algorithm from one channel to the next.
-This is attractive in cases where two microphones are used in a system, but may have different placement in the end equipment and require different dynamic performance for optimal system operation
+Note that completely independent AGC circuitry is included with each ADC channel with entirely independent control over the algorithm from one channel to the next.
+This is attractive in cases where two microphones are used in a system, but may have different placement in the end equipment and require different dynamic performance for optimal system operation.